martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

-Suggestions have already been made for automatically marking drafts as "inactive" after a certain period of time, for allowing working group chairs to control the marking for working group drafts, for allowing documents targeting different streams (see {{Section 5 of ?RFC 4844}}) to be subject to stream-specific policies, and for authors being able to change the status of their draft, either to mark a draft that has been overcome by events as "inactive" or mark a draft as "active" when there is renewed interest.
+Suggestions have already been made for automatically marking drafts as "inactive" after a certain period of time, for allowing working group chairs to control the marking for working group drafts, for allowing documents targeting different streams (see {{Section 5 of ?RFC4844}}) to be subject to stream-specific policies, and for authors being able to change the status of their draft, either to mark a draft that has been overcome by events as "inactive" or mark a draft as "active" when there is renewed interest.